 Choose and order your stationery

 Make sure you allow plenty of time to order your stationery, especially if it is a bespoke design, and don’t forget to allow plenty of time to send your invites.
-Have a think about other stationery you might want for your wedding such as programmes/order of service, menus, table place cards and table plans.
+Have a think about other stationery you might like for your wedding such as programmes/order of service, menus, table place cards and table plans.

 Dress your bridal party